 (2) State the institution's or servicer's position, as applicable, together with the pertinent facts and reasons supporting that position.

+(d)(1) If the final audit determination or final program review determination in subsection (a) of this section results from the institution’s classification of a course or program as distance education, or the institution’s assignment of credit hours, the Secretary relies upon the requirements of the institution’s accrediting agency or State approval agency regarding qualifications for instruction and whether the amount of work associated with the institution’s credit hours is consistent with commonly accepted practice in postsecondary education, in applying the definitions of “distance education” and “credit hour” in 34 CFR 600.2.

-(d)(1) If an institution's violation that resulted in the final audit determination or final program review determination in paragraph (a) of this section results from an administrative, accounting, or recordkeeping error, and that error was not part of a pattern of error, and there is no evidence of fraud or misconduct related to the error, the Secretary permits the institution to correct or cure the error.
+(2) If an institution's violation that resulted in the final audit determination or final program review determination in paragraph (a) of this section results from an administrative, accounting, or recordkeeping error, and that error was not part of a pattern of error, and there is no evidence of fraud or misconduct related to the error, the Secretary permits the institution to correct or cure the error.

-(2) If the institution is charged with a liability as a result of an error described in paragraph (d)(1) of this section, the institution cures or corrects that error with regard to that liability if the cure or correction eliminates the basis for the liability.
+(3) If the institution is charged with a liability as a result of an error described in paragraph (d)(2) of this section, the institution cures or corrects that error with regard to that liability if the cure or correction eliminates the basis for the liability.